bytecodealliance/component-docs/component-model/src/language-support/c.md

 WebAssembly runtime that you will be using.

 C/C++ currently lacks an integrated toolchain like Rust's [`cargo-component`][cargo-component]).
-However, the standaline `wit-bindgen` tool can generate source-level bindings for Rust, C, Java ([TeaVM](https://teavm.org/)), and [TinyGo](https://tinygo.org/), with the ability to add more language generators in the future.
+However, `wit-bindgen` can generate source-level bindings for Rust, C, Java ([TeaVM](https://teavm.org/)), and [TinyGo](https://tinygo.org/), with the ability to add more language generators in the future.